molinto/tidesdk.github.com/source/blog/_posts/2012-06-19-tidesdk-wiki-growing-to-support-users-and-developers.markdown

 [https://github.com/TideSDK/TideSDK/downloads](https://github.com/TideSDK/TideSDK/downloads)

 When TideSDK is released, there will be no changes in the API.
-If you have no experience the Titanium Desktop and would like to get started on a Desktop app today, you can begin with it (and transition to TideSDK as soon as we release in the very near future).
+If you have no experience the Titanium Desktop and would like to get started on a Desktop app today, you can begin here (and transition to TideSDK as soon as we release it in the very near future).

 Come join us on #tidesdk on freenode.